The Unveiling of God’s Redemptive Plan: Resisting Wickedness and Living by Faith

 Kenneth J. Archer, PhD (University of St Andrews), The Dead Prophets Society

 As Believers, we have been given the ability to see spiritually what the Lord is saying to the Church.
-It’s important that the we look with spiritual eyes to see what God is doing in this generation.
-In Matthew 13:11-17, Jesus explained to His disciples, “You’ve been given the intimate experience of insight into the hidden mysteries of the realm of heaven’s kingdom,…” He goes on to expound upon this by letting them know that whoever listens with an open heart will receive progressively more revelation.
-But those who don’t listen with an open, teachable heart/spirit, even the understanding they think they have will be taken from them.
-He goes on to say, “That’s why I teach the people using parables, because they think they’re looking for truth, yet because their hearts are unteachable, they never discover it.
+It’s important that we look with spiritual eyes to see what God is doing in this generation.
+Jesus explains in Matthew 13:11-17 why he spoke to the people in parables.
+He said that ‘seeing they do not perceive, and hearing they do not listen, nor do they understand.
+The disciples had be given the intimate experience of insight into the hidden mysteries of the realm of heaven’s kingdom.
+He told them that those who listen with an open heart will get progressively more revelation.
+Those who don’t listen with an open, teachable heart will lose their understanding.
+They will lose even the understanding they think they have.
+He goes on to say, “That’s why I teach the people using parables.
+They think they’re looking for truth.
+Yet because their hearts are unteachable, they never discover it.
 Although they will listen to me, they never fully perceive the message I speak.”

 “But blissful are your eyes, for they see.
 Delighted are your ears, for they are open to hear all these things.
 Many prophets and godly people yearned to see these days of miracles that you’ve been favored to see.
 They would have given everything to hear the revelation you’ve been favored to hear.”

-Though wickedness may prosper a while, yet God is holy, and does not approve the wickedness in any form.
-Romans 1:18- reminds us, ”For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of people who suppress the truth in unrighteousness, because that which is known about God is evident within them; for God made it evident to them.
-For since the creation of the world His invisible attributes, that is, His eternal power and divine nature, have been clearly perceived, being understood by what has been made, so that they are without excuse.
-For even though they knew God, they did not honor Him as God or give thanks, but they became futile in their reasonings, and their senseless hearts were darkened.
-Claiming to be wise, they became fools,and they exchanged the glory of the incorruptible God for an image in the form of corruptible mankind, of birds, four-footed animals, and crawling creatures.
-Therefore God gave them up to vile impurity in the lusts of their hearts, so that their bodies would be dishonored among them.
-For they exchanged the truth of God for falsehood, and worshiped and served the creature rather than the Creator, who is blessed [r]forever.
-Amen.Rom.
+Though wickedness prosper a while, yet God is holy, and does not approve the wickedness in any form.
+Romans 1:18- reminds us, ”For the wrath of God is revealed from heaven against all ungodliness.
+It is also revealed against the unrighteousness of people who suppress the truth in unrighteousness.
+That which is known about God is obvious within them.
+Since the creation of the world, His invisible attributes are clearly perceived.
+His eternal power and divine nature are understood by what has been made.
+They are without excuse.
+For even though they knew God, they did not honor Him as God or give thanks.
+They became futile in their reasoning.
+Their senseless hearts were darkened.
+Claiming to be wise, they became fools.
+They exchanged the glory of the incorruptible God for images.
+These images were in the form of corruptible mankind, birds, four-footed animals, and crawling creatures.
+God gave them up to vile impurity in the lusts of their hearts.
+Their bodies were dishonored among them.
+They exchanged the truth of God for falsehood.
+They worshiped and served the creature rather than the Creator, who is blessed forever.
+(Rom.
 1:18-26).

 Thanks be to God where sin and lawlessness abounds, grace abounds even more (Rom.
 5:20).
 Albeit, the times are growing darker the vision of God’s redemptive plan is unfolding day by day.